How to visit Baker Island

 ~~~~~

-The Acadia National Park ranger-led tours run out of Bar Harbor on Bar Harbor Whale Watch Company's Miss Samantha every Tuesday, Wednesday, and Thursday from 8am-1pm.
-Purchase tickets here.
+The Acadia National Park used to run ranger-led tours out of Bar Harbor on Bar Harbor Whale Watch Company's Miss Samantha but this has stopped as of 2025.

 ~~~~~